XingruiWang/DeepIV/README.md

 -->

-##### A reimplement of "deep instrument variable methods" by the LATEST tensorflow and keras
+##### A implementing of "deep instrument variable methods" by the LATEST tensorflow and keras

 (My CUDA version is 10.1, so here I use the tensorflow 2.3.0)